RustAudio/dsp-chain/README.md

 - A powerful sampler with granular synthesis capabilities.
 - To create a large collection of effects (including reverberation, delay-lines, spatial processing).
 - To bring all of the above together with an easy-to-use signal chain.
+- A simple event system for high-level playback.